Video Game: Dr. Robotnik's Mean Bean Machine

 - The Cameo: Scratch and Grounder make background appearances initially, and you get to challenge both of them later, as well as Coconuts.
 Many characters from the Adventures of Sonic the Hedgehog pilot appear as boss characters in this game.

 - Collapsing Lair: What happens to Robotnik's lab when you defeat him.

-- Compilation Re-release: Is a staple of many Sega and Sonic the Hedgehog collections.
+- Compilation Re-release: Is a staple of many Sega and Sonic collections.

 - The Computer Is a Cheating Bastard: Scratch (the penultimate opponent, before Robotnik himself) outright informs the player that he cheats.
 Several of the AI characters move their beans with supernatural speed and are guaranteed enormous combos if the player doesn't hit them hard and early.

-- Cut Song: While heavily-redone versions of "Theme of Puyo Puyo" and "Brave of Puyo Puyo" were used in the final game, more faithful remixes of both songs are buried within the game's audio data.
+- Cut Song: While heavily-redone versions of "Theme of Puyo Puyo" and "Brave of Puyo Puyo" were used in the final version, more faithful remixes of both songs are buried within the game's audio data.
 Some premixes of the later stage themes are also present.

 - Easter Egg: If you press buttons on the title screen, you can make some of the letters jump.

 - Enemy Roll Call: The Genesis version shows the names of all the Badniks you've battled during credits.

 - Evil Laugh: Wait long enough on the Game Over screen, and Robotnik delivers a grainy one—he also does this if you lose during the final battle against him.

 - Excuse Plot: Robotnik is turning beans into robots just to be a jerk, so you have to beat him and his robots in puzzle duels.